aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 A JSON object representing that candidate will be returned.

-The JSON object is of the form
+The JSON object is of the form:

 ```js
 {